input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 Note that the linking behavior is different due to the interpreted nature of Javascript.
 In the JS backend, we can link with libraries using foreign imports _even if_ the imported functions don't exist.
-Instead of failing at link time (what usually happens with native code) a JS exception be raised only when and if the imported function is called.
+Instead of failing at link time (what usually happens with native code) a JS exception is raised only when and if the imported function is called.

 ## How to help?